 32. All moneys, except amounts required for petty cash purposes, shall be held at Banks or Building Societies in accounts in the name of the Guild or of the District concerned.
 All bank accounts shall be operated as directed by the Executive Committee.

 33. The annual subscription for resident members shall be fixed by a general meeting of the Guild.
 It shall be permissible to fix different annual subscriptions for resident members under the age of 19 or aged 65 and over.
-Subscriptions shall become due on election and then on 1 January of each year.
-Resident members elected after 30 June in any year shall pay half the subscription for that year.
+Resident members elected after 30 September in any year shall pay one full annual subscription covering the remainder of that year and the full year following.
 A resident member whose subscription is unpaid at 31 December shall cease to be a member.

 34. A non-resident member shall pay the equivalent of one annual subscription on becoming a member.